hove-io/libosmpbfreader/README.rst

 This library only provides a scaffold to read the data.
 It does no transformation.

 We like a lot http://dev.omniscale.net/imposm.parser/ but wanted the same thing in C++.

+Compared to https://github.com/joto/osmium libosmpbfreader is way less ambitious.
+Where Osmium provides a whole framework for parsing PBF files, we only provide a scaffold for reading those files.
+Our main focus was to provide a library that can be used in 10 minutes.

 Install
 *******